 - 2 tablespoon rice syrup

 - Preheat the oven to 350F.
-Oil and 8” baking pan and set aside
+Oil an 8” baking pan and set aside

 - Dissolve the kudzu in some apple juice and place in a saucepan with the rest of the juice.
-Stirring slowly bring to a boil.
+Stirring slowly, bring to a boil.
 It should become thick and translucent.
 Turn off the flame.
-Add the mixture and cinnamon and apples, too gently.
+Add the mixture and cinnamon and apples.
 Transfer to the prepared pan.

 - To make the topping, combine the oats, nuts, flour, raisins, and salt in a mixing bowl.
 Rub the oil into the mixture with your fingers, then drizzle the rice syrup while mixing with the fork.